ffroliva/mimecast-frontend/README.md

 When the user triggers the search button the app calls the `search` method from `file-search-service` who uses an instance of `EventSource` to enable the browser to receive automatic updates from a server via HTTP connection.

-The `onmessage` method from the `eventSource` attribute receives the data from the backend.
-In order to update the result, which is a `mat-table`, I created a `subject` that was transformed as an observable I subscribed to and on every message received I concat it to the `dataSource` array that is consumed by `search-result-list.component`.
+The `onmessage` method from the `eventSource` attribute receives the data from the backend and updates the `dataSource` used by the `mat-table`.
+A `subject` was created and transformed into an observable.
+On every message received the incomming message is concatenated into the `dataSource` array that is consumed by `search-result-list.component`.

 file-search.service.ts
 ```typescript